ebzzry/ebzzry.github.io/src/en/emacs-pairs.md

 <a name="closing"></a>Closing remarks
 -------------------------------------

-The plethora of commands in smartparens may be daunting at first, but the investement in time in learning them, will be minimal compared to benefits that you will reap.
+The plethora of commands in smartparens may be daunting at first, but the investment in time in learning them, will be minimal compared to benefits that you will reap.

 smartparens is the brainchild of [Matus Goljer](https://github.com/Fuco1).
 For more information on